Adionika

 Territorial Bodies

-Operate in 24 municipalities and the capital Podgorica.
+Operate in 25 local self-government units, including the capital Podgorica.
 Include: police stations (Ministry of Interior), tax and customs units, inspection departments, employment and social protection centres.

 Legal Status of Civil Servants